thatmlopsguy/thatmlopsguy.github.io/content/predictions.md

 ## On societies

 - [ ] [2024] Human population will peak before mid century, reaching a maximum of 9.5B billion people, with a rapid decrease after that.
+- [ ] [2025] As older, wealthier generations tend to vote for politicians who protect their interests, younger generations with lower economic power often find themselves disadvantaged in the political landscape.
+As a result, I predict that intergenerational inequality and disillusionment among younger voters will increase.
+This disparity would result in a growing disconnect between younger voters and the political system as a whole, leading to decreased political engagement and participation [(gerontocracy)][2].

 ## On economics

-- [ ] [2024] After 2040, the retirement age will be around 70+ years in most of the develop countries.
+- [ ] [2024] After 2040, the retirement age will be around 70+ years in most of the develop countries [(mgi2025)][1].
 - [ ] [2024] The 2030s will be the lost decade from most developed countries.
+The world economy can be expected to produce fewer goods and services per person.
+Fewer people will be able to afford new cars or new homes.

 What do you think?
 Feel free to [contact me](contact.md) to discuss this and other predicions.

+***

+## Sources

+- [1]: <https://www.mckinsey.com/mgi/our-research/dependency-and-depopulation-confronting-the-consequences-of-a-new-demographic-reality> "McKinsey Global Institute Dependency and depopulation?
+Confronting the consequences of a new demographic reality"
+[(mgi2025) McKinsey Global Institute Dependency and depopulation?
+Confronting the consequences of a new demographic reality][1]
+- [2]: <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=227337> "Gerontocracy, Retirement, and Social Security"
+[(gerontocracy) Gerontocracy, Retirement, and Social Security][2]
+- [3]: <https://media.ccc.de/v/38c3-eu-s-digital-identity-systems-reality-check-and-techniques-for-better-privacy> "EU's Digital Identity Systems - Reality Check and Techniques for Better Privacy"
+[(ccc38) EU's Digital Identity Systems - Reality Check and Techniques for Better Privacy][3]